WIG – Trustee Vacancies

 - The deadline for applications is Midday, Monday 18 February 2019.

-- An interview for shortlisted candidates will take place at the WIG offices in March 2019 – dates will be communicated shortly.
+- An interview for shortlisted candidates will take place at the WIG offices on Wednesday 6 March and Tuesday 12 March 2019.